PUBG sues Epic, claiming Fortnite copied PlayerUnknown’s Battlegrounds

-A long-simmering dispute between Fortnite developer Epic Games and PlayerUnknown’s Battlegrounds developer PUBG is moving to the next stage, as PUBG has taken legal action against Epic in South Korea.
-The Korea Times reports that PUBG quietly filed a copyright infringement lawsuit against Epic Games Korea earlier this year, and asked the Seoul Central District Court for an injunction against Epic Games Korea on Friday.
+A long-simmering dispute between Fortnite developer Epic Games and PlayerUnknown’s Battlegrounds developer PUBG Corp. is moving to the next stage, as PUBG has taken legal action against Epic in South Korea.
+The Korea Times reports that PUBG Corp. quietly filed a copyright infringement lawsuit against Epic Games Korea earlier this year, and it asked the Seoul Central District Court for an injunction against Epic Games Korea on Friday.

 The court drama involves two of the three best-known “battle royale” games, a shooter-survival subgenre that has exploded in popularity over the last year.
 Each of the games drops 100 players onto a map with scattered weapons and equipment, awarding victory to the last person standing.
 Building on Daybreak’s King of the Hill mode in H1Z1, PUBG quickly saw its PlayerUnknown’s Battlegrounds surge in popularity, after which Fortnite developer Epic brought similar concepts into its Battle Royale mode.

-Today, Fortnite and Battlegrounds are amongst the most popular computer, console, and mobile games.
+Today, Fortnite and Battlegrounds are among the most popular computer, console, and mobile games.
 Over 40 million copies of each game have been sold across multiple platforms, with millions of active users on mobile alone.
 Fortnite has been particularly popular, generating upwards of $200 million per month, arguably somewhat at PUBG’s expense.

 PUBG is alleging that Epic copied core elements, items, and user interfaces for Fortnite, including at least 11 similar concepts.
 According to PUBG, Epic uses overlapping weapons such as an Assault Rifle and Shotgun, nearly identical compass and map features, and a similar blue circle effect to reduce the size of play areas.
 It also allegedly copies PUBG’s maximum number of players and health regeneration system.